QuratulainS/QuratulainS.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is Qurat-ul-ain.
-I just submitted my doctoral (PhD) thesis as a PhD candidate at the School of Computer Science, University of St Andrews.
+I just submitted my doctoral (PhD) thesis at the School of Computer Science, University of St Andrews.
 I am now excited about the transition to the next role.

-In my research journey, I have explored explainability for multi-agent systems in the context of aggregating judgments from domain experts as well as generating dialogue-based explanations for SAT solvers.
-In my PhD, I investigated the role of error in cognitive science and active machine learning.
-I developed a meta-analysis framework to leverage error in novel ways for query selection.
-My PhD project encompassed multi-disciplinary research in machine learning and congitive science.
+I am a computer science researcher interested in how machine learning systems can reason about their own ignorance.
+My PhD introduced the Knowledge and Error Profile (KEP), a framework that treats classification error not as a single number but as three distinct semantic types: uncertainty, distortion, and absence; grounded in cognitive theories of human error.
+I showed that actively selecting training instances based on these error synergies outperforms conventional methods like query-by-bagging, and that the optimal error synergy depends on the dataset.
+KEP can be used as an interpretability framework to meta-analyse the model's learning in terms it its errors.

+Before my PhD, I spent 6+ years as a software engineer in industry developing CAD/CAE software (Bentley systems, Pakistan) and UI development (SCCH, Austria); and as a researcher at IIIA-CSIC (Barcelona) and Warsaw University of Technology.
+I build experimental pipelines in R, Python/scikit-learn and production systems in C++/C#.

-My research interests are multi-disciplinary: I am interested in investigating error and uncertainty in expert judgement aggregation in multi-agent systems as well as active learning for multi-agent ensembles.
-Another area of interest is the transparency and trustworthy aspect of socio-techinical systems based on multi-agents, especially in terms of explainability.
+My research interests are multi-disciplinary: I am interested in investigating the role of error semantics in expert judgement aggregation as well as in active learning for ensembles.
+Another area of interest is the transparency and trustworthiness of socio-techinical systems utlising intelligent agents.

 ## Reasearch Topics
 - Active machine learning for single and ensemble algorithms.
+- Error-aware machine learning
 - Error analysis for data quality issues.
 - Error analysis and aggregation in expert judgments.
+- Error aware automated reasoning.
+- Explainable socio-technical systems.

 ## Grants and Fellowships
 - University of St Andrews School of Computer Science PhD Scholarhsip: 08/2022 - 01/2026.